Whole duck cured, smoked over camphor leaves and tea, then steamed and finally deep-fried — Sichuan banquet bird with deep amber, smoke-sweet skin.

 Standard at Chengdu and Chongqing banquet kitchens since the late Qing — the camphor (樟) leaf is what makes it Sichuanese rather than just smoked duck.
-The technique is steam-then-smoke, which is opposite to most cured meats: cooking the meat through first means the smoke is purely aromatic, not preservative.
+The traditional Sichuan sequence is cure, then smoke, then steam, then a final fry, which is opposite to most cured meats: cooking the meat through first means the smoke is purely aromatic, not preservative.
 Different from Beijing's open-fire roast and Cantonese soy-braised duck.

 Drying the steamed duck before smoking is load-bearing.
 Wet skin condenses the smoke into acidic droplets that taste sharp and ashy; dry skin lets the resin compounds in camphor and the polyphenols in tea polymerize onto the surface, which is what gives that deep amber and the sweet-bitter finish.
 Skip the air-dry step and the duck just tastes like a campfire.